anbox-cloud/discourse-docs/howto/container/list.md

 +----------------------+----------------+---------+---------+------+---------------+------------------------+
 ```

-This will list all containers with their status and additional information, for example, on which LXD node in the cluster the containers are running.
+This will list all instances with their status and additional information, for example, the LXD node in the cluster on which the instances are running.

-## Filter containers
+## Filter instances

-`amc ls` accepts a `--filter` flag to filter and group containers.
+`amc ls` accepts a `--filter` flag to filter and group instances.

 The filter flag accepts a key-value pair as the filtering value.
 The following attributes are valid keys:

 Name            |  Value
 ----------------|------------
 `app`           |  Application name or ID
-`type`          |  Container type, possible values: "base", "regular"
+`type`          |  Type of the instance, possible values: "base", "regular"
-`node`          |  Node on which the container runs
+`node`          |  Node on which the instance runs
-`status`        |  Container status, possible values: "created", "prepared", "started", "stopped", "running", "error", "deleted", "unknown"
+`status`        |  Instance status, possible values: "created", "prepared", "started", "stopped", "running", "error", "deleted", "unknown"

-To list all regular containers:
+To list all regular instances:

     amc ls --filter type=regular